I am an anime fan, obviously. I dabble in D&D4e, listen to heavy metal, and am hopelessly addicted to Final Fantasy Brave Exvius!

 Over the past few years, with movies like The Garden of Words and Children Who Chase Lost Voices, Makoto Shinkai and his studio have gotten extremely

-Your Name features a nice pop-rock soundtrack provided by a group called RADWIMPS.
-Their tunes are nice and accompany the mood quite well, but on the audible side of things, the voice acting is a tough act to beat.
+Your Name also features a nice pop-rock soundtrack provided by a group called RADWIMPS.
+Their tunes are quite nice, boasting a sort of relaxing and down-to-earth feel that accompanies the mood quite well.
+The voice acting is, likewise, noteworthy in its quality.
 It may come as a surprise for many anime fans to learn that the majority of voice acting is objectively terrible, but that problem is not true here—Your Name's voice acting is nothing short of exemplary.
 I can't vouch for the English dub (though the cast looks promising enough), but the Japanese performances are all-around rock solid.
 It shines exceptionally bright with Mone Kamishiraishi's portrayal of Mitsuha and Ryunosuke Kamiki's work for Taki.
 The film plays with the fact that Taki speaks in a brash and confident manner while Mitsuha's speech is more delicate with a countryside dialect.
 The two actors have to adopt the other's speaking habits when the two characters switch.
-Not only does this subtly inform us on how the characters interact with the world around them, it leads to a few very funny moments early in the film.
+Not only does this subtly inform us how the characters interact with the world around them, it leads to a few very funny moments early in the film.

 When you think about it, it's kind of a minor miracle that Mitsuha and Taki got as much development as they did, because so much stuff happens in this movie!
 Without giving too much away, Your Name drops a humongous plot twist at around the 58-minute mark.
 The second half of the film is entirely different from the first, focusing almost exclusively on Taki.
 The premise of the film sounds like it could easily take up the entire runtime.
 At first, it feels like the movie is coming to a nice close, like the quickest two-hour film around!
 But then the twist happens.
 It really does feel like two hours of content were squeezed into the first hour, and squeezed in very well, I might add.
 From there, it moves like a speeding train, gathering intense momentum and throwing more twists and turns at us before the (literally) explosive climax.
 And never does any of it feel rushed or unnatural.
 The pacing is perfect, as is the emotional core of the film.